 It’s the darnedest thing!
 The more I observe people, the more I understand this one thing.
 When people lash out and try to break others with their brokenness, they are really calling other what they are.
 Some people stay projecting their deficiencies in ways that Samsung would drool over.
-The harder task being to fix oneself, instead too many revert to the most childish insults in order to make themselves feel better by trying to conquer others.
-But this is a fool’s errand, though ad hominem attacks and petty antics might feel good for the moment, in time the same tongue that is used to demolish others will destroy the tongue owner.
+The harder task being to fix oneself, too many revert to the most childish insults in order to make themselves feel better by trying to conquer others.
+But this is a fool’s errand; though ad hominem attacks and petty antics might feel good for the moment, in time the same tongue that is used to demolish others will destroy the tongue owner.

-I’m not preaching here;, I too once was part of this foolish endeavor for there was a time I would size up anyone who dare came at me sideways and send them back with their pride decimated.
-The same blessing that I have to connect with people on an emotional level I used in the past to verbally pulverize anyone who dared tried to shine at my expense.
-I used to actually revel in putting trolls in their place; I childishly proclaimed that I would give people the “Desta treatment” as I made an example of one person in particular who had the temerity to insult me and my family in a public forum.
+I’m not preaching here, I too once was part of this foolish endeavor.
+There was a time I would size up anyone who dare come at me sideways and send them back with their pride decimated.
+The same gift that I have to connect with people on an emotional level I used in the past to verbally pulverize anyone who had the temerity to shine at my expense.
+I actually used to revel in putting trolls in their place; I childishly proclaimed that I would give people the “Desta treatment” as I made an example of one person in particular who had the audacity to insult me and my family in a public forum.
 In my mind I was doing the right thing; if people came at me with a matchstick, I returned back verbal bazookas in order to educate trolls not to be hateful.